 An HIV test is most accurate three months after exposure to the virus.( for example, from unprotected sex or sharing needles).
 You do not need to do an HIV test on a regular basis unless you feel you have been at risk for the virus.

 At this clinic we do anonymous HIV testing.
 Appointments are booked on a first-name basis and the test is done under a number.
 There are two types of HIV tests available at the clinic.
 With the rapid point-of-care test, results are available within a few minutes.
 With the standard blood test, results are ready in one week and you return to the clinic with your number to get your results.

 Sexually transmitted Infections (STIs)

 There is no single test that can check for all STIs.
-We offer tests for gonorrhea, chlamydia, syphilis, hepatitis B & C, vaginal infections and genital herpes, as well as Pap tests for cervical cancer.
+We offer tests for gonorrhea, chlamydia, syphilis, hepatitis A, B & C, vaginal infections and genital herpes, as well as Pap tests for cervical cancer.
 All testing is confidential and free of charge.

 Results generally take one week, depending on the test.
 You can get results by phone.